lalamove/konfig/README.md

 }
 ```

-You can call `Load` onlyi, it will load all loaders and return:
+You can call `Load` only, it will load all loaders and return:
 ```go
 if err := konfig.Load(); err != nil {
     log.Fatal(err)